 You’ll also find it used in carpets, bedding, and upholstery fabrics.
 It’s even used to make casings for sausages!

-Wait, what is rayon then?
-Are they the same thing?
+Wait, what about rayon? are they the same thing?

 Is viscose/rayon a natural fabric?